 The Concrete Wall – DMZ

 The concrete wall was constructed by the South Korean government from 1976 to 1979.
 The wall is built onto a slope standing 9 metres tall, 19 meters thick and runs 240km along the DMZ.
 From the South Korean side, you only see a mound, from the North Korean side the wall is visible.
 This is viewed by the North as a permanent divide to both nations, something the South hasn’t been quite open about.
+In this respects the North Koreans see the Korean wall as akin to the Berlin Wall.

 How to visit the DMZ